For Better, for Worse… 6 Types of Marriage

 “Marriage is made in heaven, but then again, so are thunder and lightning” – Oscar Wilde.

-Today there are various types of marriage, including civil and common-law marriages, religious marriages, mixed-orientation marriages, arranged marriages, same-sex marriages and polygamous marriages.
+Today, there are various types of marriage, including civil and common-law marriages, religious marriages, mixed-orientation marriages, arranged marriages, same-sex marriages and polygamous marriages.

-Monogamous marriage (the most common kind in western culture) has significantly changed over the past few hundred years as the purpose of marriage has shifted from an economic arrangement designed to provide women with security and men with progeny to a long-term romantic life partnership.
+Monogamous marriage (the most common kind in Western culture) has significantly changed over the past few hundred years as the purpose of marriage has shifted from an economic arrangement designed to provide women with security and men with progeny to a long-term romantic life partnership.

 We now enter marriage with a whole new set of expectations of our partners and will likely (if all things go well) spend most of our lives in close partnership with a single person.